sockjs/websocket-multiplex/README.md

 Protocol
 --------

 The underlying protocol is quite simple.
-Each message consists of three comma separated parts: _type_, _topic_ and _payload_.
+Each message is a string consisting of three comma separated parts: _type_, _topic_ and _payload_.
 There are three valid message types: